MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 ## How to use an existing Azure AD app

-For more information about hoe to use an existing Azure AD app in your TeamsFx project, see the [steps](https://github.com/OfficeDev/TeamsFx/wiki/Using-existing-Azure-AD-app-in-TeamsFx-project).
+For more information about how to use an existing Azure AD app in your TeamsFx project, see the [steps](https://github.com/OfficeDev/TeamsFx/wiki/Using-existing-Azure-AD-app-in-TeamsFx-project).

 ::: zone-end